jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) collect and receive from the holders of such resource consents in its region, all such rents, royalties, and other sums of money on behalf of the Crown; and
   (b) pay that money into a Crown Bank Account in accordance with the Public Finance Act 1989.

+### 359A Validation of royalties collected for sand, shingle, and other natural material
+(1) This section applies to royalties collected by a regional council for the removal of sand, shingle, or other natural material by the holder of a coastal permit in accordance with regulation 9 of the Resource Management (Transitional, Fees, Rents, and Royalties) Regulations 1991.
+(2) The royalties were and always have been validly imposed.

 ### 360 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a) prescribing the manner or content of applications, notices, or any other documentation or information as may be required under this Act: